 Lemon Juice: Fresh squeeze a lemon and apply the juice to your entire face.
 It will act as an astringent and cleanse your face.
 Leave on 15 minutes to an hour before rinsing off.

-Clay: Applying clay to your face and to your trouble spots will help draw out bacteria and reduce swelling and redness.
-If you aren’t sure which kind to get, we recommend Redmond Clay.
+Clay: Applying clay to your face and your trouble spots will help draw out bacteria and reduce swelling and redness.
+If you aren’t sure which kind to get, I recommend Redmond Clay.

 Witch Hazel: Use Witch Hazel as an astringent.
 Apply as needed with a cotton ball.